 Prepare for Outdoor Predators

 Although most of the fish described above are hardy, you must look out for predators.
-Larger fish like goldfish and Koi may be attacked by cats, racoons, or even passing birds of prey.
+Larger fish like goldfish and koi may be attacked by cats, racoons, herons or even passing birds of prey.

-The smaller aquarium fish like guppies, platys, swordtails, and mollies are so prolific, however, that their constant addition of new fry will outpace just about any predator—another great reason to try these mosquito-eating marvels.
+The live bearing aquarium fish like guppies, platys, swordtails, and mollies are so prolific, however, that their constant addition of new fry will outpace just about any predator—another great reason to try these mosquito-eating marvels.